-The Global Collaboration digital badge, offered through the Experiential Learning Network (ELN), will allow students to enhance their global collaboration experiences gained through collaborative online international learning (COIL) courses, study abroad or other mentored engagement with students or partners from diverse cultures or geographies.
+The Global Collaboration digital badge, offered through the Experiential Learning Network (ELN), will allow undergraduate students to enhance their global collaboration experiences gained through collaborative online international learning (COIL) courses, study abroad or other mentored engagement with students or partners from diverse cultures or geographies.
 Through facilitated reflection, skill building and narrative exercises, students will gain insights and deepen their learning while preparing for interviews, fellowships and scholarships, or other key opportunities aligned with their academic and professional goals.

 Who is eligible to earn a Global Collaboration Digital Badge?

-Any student who has recently completed or is currently participating in a structured global collaboration experience that culminates in a project.
+Any undergraduate student who has recently completed or is currently participating in a structured global collaboration experience that culminates in a project.

 How is Global Collaboration defined for the purpose of this badge?